Retractions on closed sets: Introduction

-On a submanifold of a Euclidean vector space, the projection mapping defines a retraction called the projective retraction \cite[Proposition~5]{AbsilMalick}.
-On a closed subset of a Euclidean vector space, the projection mapping is suggested in \citet[\S 2.4.1]{SchneiderUschmajew2015} to define a retraction in the sense of \citet[\S 3.1.2]{HosseiniUschmajew2019} if the set satisfies a regularity condition, called geometric derivability, satisfied by all algebraic varieties.
+On a submanifold of a Euclidean vector space, the projection map defines a retraction called the projective retraction \cite[Proposition~5]{AbsilMalick}.
+On a closed subset of a Euclidean vector space, the projection map is suggested in \citet[\S 2.4.1]{SchneiderUschmajew2015} to define a retraction in the sense of \citet[\S 3.1.2]{HosseiniUschmajew2019} if the set satisfies a regularity condition, called geometric derivability, satisfied by all algebraic varieties.
 Furthermore, retractions in the sense of \citet[Definition~2.4]{SchneiderUschmajew2015} ensure a property playing an instrumental role in the design and analysis of algorithms for constrained optimization \cite[Proposition~2.8]{SchneiderUschmajew2015}.

 This paper aims at showing that, in the context of constrained optimization, the definition of retraction proposed in \citet[\S 3.1.2]{HosseiniUschmajew2019} should be preferred to that proposed in \citet[Definition~2.4]{SchneiderUschmajew2015} as it inherits the main property while being less restrictive.
 Specifically, three contributions are brought to the study of retractions on closed subsets of Euclidean vector spaces.
-In Section~\ref{sec:ProjectiveRetractionsClosedSets}, the projection mapping is proven to define a retraction in the sense of \citet[\S 3.1.2]{HosseiniUschmajew2019} on geometrically derivable sets.
+In Section~\ref{sec:ProjectiveRetractionsClosedSets}, the projection map is proven to define a retraction in the sense of \citet[\S 3.1.2]{HosseiniUschmajew2019} on geometrically derivable sets.
 In Section~\ref{sec:ProjectiveRetractionsDeterminantalVariety}, it is shown that the projection onto the determinantal variety $\R_{\le r}^{m \times n}$ does not define a retraction in the sense of \citet[Definition~2.4]{SchneiderUschmajew2015}.
 In Section~\ref{sec:RetractedLineSearchClosedSet}, the property given in \citet[Proposition~2.8]{SchneiderUschmajew2015} is proven to be satisfied for retractions in the sense of \citet[\S 3.1.2]{HosseiniUschmajew2019}.
 These results are important for the convergence analysis of algorithms aiming at minimizing a differentiable function on a nonempty closed subset of a Euclidean vector space, such as those proposed in \citet[Algorithm~3]{SchneiderUschmajew2015} and \citet[Algorithm~2]{GaoPengYuan} for low-rank matrix and tensor varieties.
+As a matter of fact, the retractions on low-rank tensor varieties proposed in \citet[\S 5]{Kutschan2018} and \citet[Proposition~2]{GaoPengYuan} satisfy the definition from \citet[\S 3.1.2]{HosseiniUschmajew2019} but are not proven to satisfy that from \citet[Definition~2.4]{SchneiderUschmajew2015}.